rumiio/SageMaker_Custom_Container/README.md

     }
     ```

-    The content of the JSON is image name to send to SageMaker endpoint.
-We will be sending one image at a time to see if the deployed model will respond with prediction.
+    The content of the JSON is image names to send to the SageMaker endpoint.
+We will be sending one image at a time to see if the deployed model will respond with a prediction.

     ![lambdaTestEvent](./images/lambdaTestEvent.png)

+1. Finally clikc on the **Test** button and see what the execution returns.